Pricing Data Services

-The combined labor and material report is based on monthly building cost data published by Xactware.
+The Combined Labor and Materials report is based on monthly building cost data published by Verisk.
 It comprises a set of commonly used items and may be used as an indicator of trends within the marketplace.
-The combination of labor and materials makes up the majority of Xactware price list items.
-Tracking the percent change for the cost of these items provides a good gauge of the general market.
+The combination of labor and materials makes up the majority of Verisk price list items.
+Tracking the percent change for the cost of these items provides a valuable gauge of the general market.

-The Combined Labor and Materials report showed a cost increase of 0.91 percent in the third quarter of 2019 and a 2.78 percent increase since October 2018.
+The Combined Labor and Materials report showed a cost increase 6.91 percent in the first quarter of 2022 and a 12.90 percent increase since April 2021.